 Conclusion – Document whether the computation or comparison falls within your expectation.
 If it does not, inquire of the client.
 You may need to perform a test of details if the substantive analytic result is not within an acceptable range.
 Regardless, make sure you respond to unexplained results (i.e., those that fall outside an acceptable range) and that you document your response.

-Substantive analytical procedures are not required.
+Substantive analytics are not required.
 So, think of them as an efficient alternative to test of details.
-Each of these are allowable under AU-C 330.

-But are there audits where substantive analytics don’t work as well?
+But are there audits where substantive analytics don't work as well?
 Yes.
 If the company has weak internal controls or a history of significant errors, you may want to rely more on tests of details.
-Substantive analytics work better in stable environments.
+Substantive analytical procedures work better in stable environments.